dcos/examples/1.8/redis/README.md

 ![Services](img/services.png)

-Note that the mer-redis framework scheduler is serving on `mrredis.mesos:5656`.
+Note that the mr-redis framework scheduler is serving on `mrredis.mesos:5656`.

 ## Create a Redis instance